EwaSzlachcic/Publications/README.md

-## Published articles that I co-authored.
+## Published articles that I co-authored

 ### List of publications